 Thinking about junction boxes the smart way means appreciating their quiet, steady role in keeping your home safe and connected.
 When you give them the attention they deserve, you’re ensuring peace of mind and a smoother flow of energy.
 Remember, it’s the little things working behind the scenes that truly make a difference.
 So, embrace this humble component, and let it serve as a gentle reminder that often, the simplest solutions hold the greatest peace of mind.

-OneBoxForAll Old Work ExpansionRing – Expandable PVC Electrical Box with 4 Knockouts + 2 Wings, Adds Capacity to Old Work BaseBox - Single Unit
+OneBoxForAll New Work SideCar – Expandable PVC Electrical Box with 2 Knockouts, 21 cu. in.
+Capacity, Adds Capacity to New Work BaseBox - Single Unit

-OneBoxForAll Old Work ExpansionRing – Expandable PVC Electrical Box with 4 Knockouts + 2 Wings, Adds Capacity to Old Work BaseBox – Single Unit
+OneBoxForAll New Work SideCar – Expandable PVC Electrical Box with 2 Knockouts, 21 cu. in.
+Capacity, Adds Capacity to New Work BaseBox – Single Unit

 As an affiliate, we earn on qualifying purchases.